dahyeshon/Final-Report/README.md

 # 2. White Paper: A New Business Plan: Blockchain in Second-hand market

-## 2.1 Reason why I am choosing this business as a specific business idea
+## 2.1 Reason why I am choosing this business - my real story being cheated online second-hand market
 I had cheated on a unknown person online second-hand marekt when I wanted to buy a macbook retina 15 inch.
 The amount of money that I got cheated was approxiamtely 2300 Chinese yuan.
 (400,000 won, in Korean exchange) In my case, the transaction was proceed on the mobile application for only second-hand market which is called [bunjang](https://m.bunjang.co.kr/).